 Credit allowed by the limit to the DSTI:

-Assuming that no exception applies, the borrower may enter into debt up to DSTI = 50%, corresponding to the following monthly instalment:
+Assuming that no exception applies, the borrower may enter into debt up to DSTI = 50% with a shock to the interest rate, corresponding to the following monthly instalment:

 - DSTI = 0.5 = MI/MInc